binaryholdings/tenderseed/README.md

 # TenderSeed

+## This is a fork of polychainlabs tenderseed repo

-A lightweight seed node for a tendermint p2p network.
+A lightweight seed node for a Tendermint p2p network.

-Seed nodes maintain an address book of active peers on a tendermint p2p network.
+Seed nodes maintain an address book of active peers on a Tendermint p2p network.
 New nodes can dial known seeds and request lists of active peers for establishing p2p connections.

-This project implementes a lightweight seed node.
+This project implements a lightweight seed node.
 The lightweight node maintains an address book of active peers, but **does not** relay or store blocks or transactions.

-Familiarity with [tendermint network operation](https://tendermint.com/docs/tendermint-core/using-tendermint.html) is a pre-requisite to understanding how to use TenderSeed.
+Familiarity with [Tendermint network operation](https://tendermint.com/docs/tendermint-core/using-tendermint.html) is a pre-requisite to understanding how to use TenderSeed.

 ## Quickstart